Rossum and UiPath: Invoice extraction in 15 minutes enhanced (source code provided)

 - Invoice approval workflow for non-PO invoices.

 In this article, we will address step 2.
 Why?
 Because that’s the most challenging subprocess from the whole list.
 Other steps can be automated pretty easily by using RPA like UiPath.
-However, the dynamic nature of invoice layouts requires a different, cognitive approach that is brought by Rossum Elis.
-We will show you how to simply capture the data from the invoices using a UiPath script that encapsulates the Elis Rest API calls.
+However, the dynamic nature of invoice layouts requires a different, cognitive approach that is brought by Rossum.
+We will show you how to simply capture the data from the invoices using a UiPath script that encapsulates the Rossum Rest API calls.

 What you will need